Mein Baby war beim Frisör: B-sides

 "Zusamm'fassung" actually consists of 13 different tracks.
-On the first press from the CD and the 10" maxi single, they're all in one track; on the second press from the CD they are separate, although the back cover lists them as one track ("Zusamm'fassung (Extended 1-13)").
-"Zusammenfassung" (Summary), the track of origin of these short tracks, is found on "Le Frisur".
+On the first press from the CD and the 10" maxi single, they're all on one track; on the second press from the CD, they are separate, although the back cover lists them as one track ("Zusamm'fassung (Extended 1-13)").
+"Zusammenfassung" (Summary), the track of the origin of these short tracks, is found on "Le Frisur".